Study guide for Exam AZ-204: Developing Solutions for Microsoft Azure - A guide made through notes and self-study guide

 Before we start, this is a collection of what I went through to get the 204 certification from Azure.
 The process was similar to the one I did for AWS.
 The idea is to get some structure on how to get started with the subjects needed to pass the exam.

-Before anything else a bit of context is always welcome, before taking the exam I started to work with Azure services for about one year.
-Also, I feel comfortable on how to navigate the integration between terraform and Azure (terraform is not related by any means to Azure exam).
+Before taking the exam I started to work with Azure services for about one year.
+Also, I feel comfortable with how to navigate the integration between terraform and Azure (terraform is not related by any means to Azure exam, it was just how I got used to it).

 Before starting